Kade-github/Chopper-Drop/README.md

   car_broadcast_time: 10
   # How many drops can the car do per round?
 Set to -1 to disable limit.
   car_drops_limit: -1
-  # Should the plugin use coordinates set below to spawn the items?
-If not it will use random CI spawn point
-  car_manual_coordinates: true
-  # Coordinates used for the items spawn
+  # Coordinates used for the items spawn.
+Set to 0's to use random spawn point.
   car_pos_ammo:
     x: 2
     y: 989